bad64/PythonPad/README.md

 # CircuitPython based all buttons all purpose (but mostly Smash) controller firmware

-This is what powers my [Goblin](https://github.com/bad64/OpenFightStick/tree/main/Goblin) controller !
+This is what powers my [Goblin](https://github.com/bad64/OpenFightStick/tree/main/Goblin) and [Gnome](https://github.com/bad64/OpenFightStick/tree/main/Gnome) controllers !
 Here's what has been tested so far:

 | Board | MCU | Works ? | Comments